Have you ever visited Turkey or even just flown over it?

 Please keep in mind that this pattern is released under a Creative Commons Attribution-NonCommercial 4.0 International License.
 You can read more about the terms on the dedicated page.

-If you’d like to try another simple crescent pattern, check out the In flames pattern I published earlier this year and if you’d like to know when I publish new patterns, sign up for updates and I’ll let you know.
+If you’d like to try another simple crescent pattern, check out the In flames pattern I published earlier this year.

 Thanks for coming by and trying my new pattern.
 I can’t wait to see your projects using it!